Malseph/openmw-tes3mp/README.md

 Project Status
 --------------

 The majority of the project is complete and fully playable.
-Few quests will not work properly and custom spells, enchanting, alchemy, vendor sync, and weather sync is not yet implimented.
+Few quests will not work properly.
+Weather sync, complete summon sync, vendor sync not yet implemented.

 Management
 --------------